Skip to content

 In Simple Terms

-The did:web method is the most pragmatic on-ramp to decentralized identity: it ties a DID Document to a web domain you already control.
-An identifier…
+did:web is the most pragmatic on-ramp to decentralized identity: a DID method that anchors a decentralized identifier to a web domain you already control.
+An…

 Explore the Full Glossary